DevKarChun/Levels-of-Encryption-Utilising-EJS-MongoDB/README.md

 Substituting MD5 with Bcrypt for updating the current password fields before storing them in the database.
 When logging in, the password is compared using the Bcrypt "compare" function to verify if the data input via body parser matches the hashed password stored in the database.

-## Level 5 - Utilization of Passport.js for managing cookies and sessions
+## Level 5 - Utilisation of Passport.js and managing cookies and sessions

 To be Continued